 So, part of Jesus’ motivation for this dinner is to reassure them, “It’s not going to be what it looks like.”
 Yes, I’m leaving, but I will not leave you forever.
 I will not leave you as orphans, I will come for you.
 And the next time I leave, I’m taking you with me (John 14:18-19).
 Later, the Apostle Paul would talk about God’s adopting us as children (Rom 8:14–17; Gal 4:4-7), but in a sense he’s just providing commentary on Jesus’ words on this night.

 In truth, the primary metaphor Jesus uses here is marriage imagery, the language of betrothal.
-He’s going away like a groom goes away having betrothed to his bride-to-be, to prepare for their future life together.
+He’s going away like a groom goes away, having been betrothed to his bride-to-be, to prepare for their future life together.

 Why does he leave?
 To go to his father’s house and build a room — to prepare a place — where he and his bride can live forever together.
 Having prepared that room, he will return with his entourage, claim his bride, whisk her away with him, and then she will always be with her lord.